lietsel-jones/gp2-data-dictionary/README.md

 ## Maintainers
 Maintainer: Lietsel Jones

-Contributions welcome from the community!
+Contributions are very welcome from the community!